twibiral/JavaCHR/README.md

 - Simpagation: Head1 \ Head2 <=> \[Guard | \] Body.

 Head and body can each consist of several constraints.
 The Guard is the admission requirement for the constraints from the Head.
-The constraints from the body are added to the existing set of constraints.
-During the simplification the complete head is removed.
-With the Simplification only the Head2.
-During propagation the constraints of the head remain in the original set.
+The constraints from the body get added to the existing set of constraints.
+A Simplification removes the complete head.
+The Simpagation removes only Head2 and Propagation keeps the constraints of the Head in the original set.
 More information about CHR can be found in [Wikipedia](https://en.wikipedia.org/wiki/Constraint_Handling_Rules), in the [Prolog documentation](https://www.swi-prolog.org/man/chr.html) and in this [introduction](https://www.informatik.uni-ulm.de/pm/fileadmin/pm/home/fruehwirth/Papers/chr-lnai08.pdf).

 ### JavaCHR